 Wildlife at the Santiago Creek Reservoir

-There are many animals to be found found in and around the reservoirs and some that might surprise you such as mountain lions, bobcats and deer.
+There are many animals to be found in and around the reservoirs and some that might surprise you such as mountain lions, bobcats and deer.
 For a detailed list of sightings check out inaturalist.org.

-There are also hundreds different birds around the Santiago Basin including turkey vultures, doves, hawks, hummingbirds, woodpeckers, egrets, herons, sparrows and quail.
-For a detailed list of sightings check out ebird.org.
+There are also hundreds of different birds around the Santiago Basin including turkey vultures, doves, hawks, hummingbirds, woodpeckers, egrets, herons, sparrows and quail.

 There is no fishing allowed in the Santiago Reservoirs which doesn’t mean that people don’t ninja in there and fish the reservoir.
 Reported fish being caught there are bass, trout, carp and bluegill.
 Also, look out for the slider turtles in the waters.